 SETA is a provider of Vocational and Technical Knowledge qualifications, both regulated and self-regulated.
 Learners attending SETA can be as young as 13 years of age who will mix with other Learners much older in age.

-SETA aims to safeguard children and vulnerable adults by:
+SETA aims to safeguard all individuals by:

 Valuing them, listening to and respecting them

 Maintaining policy, procedures and a code of conduct (where applicable) for staff and representatives

 Recruiting representatives safely by ensuring all necessary checks are made in line with current government guidance and legislation